meelgroup/KCBox/README.md

 ExactMC is a scalable exact model counter.
 It performs counting wrt a KC language called constrained conjunction \& decision diagrams that supports linear model counting.
 This tool also takes in a CNF formula in DIMACS format, and outputs the number of satisfying assignments.
 If you use this tool, please cite our paper [The power of Literal Equivalence in Model Counting](https://meelgroup.github.io/files/publications/AAAI-21-LMY.pdf)

+## PartialKC Description

+PartialKC is an anytime model counter with fast convergence performance.
+The main idea is to perform partial knowledge compilation wrt a KC language called partial constrained conjunction \& decision diagrams.
+This tool also takes in a CNF formula in DIMACS format, and outputs an estimate of its true model count.
+If you use this tool, please cite our paper "Fast Converging Anytime Model Counting"

 <!-- ####################################################################### -->

 ## Installation